tntim96/jasmine-vagrant/Readme.md

 (plus extras - will take some time)

 `curl -L https://get.rvm.io | bash -s stable --rails`

+...can probably replace with the shorter

+`sudo apt-get insatll ruby-dev`

+`sudo gem install bundler`

 # Checkout Jasmine
 (if not using mapped drive)